+Confundus[®] contains carbidopa and levodopa in a ratio of 1:10 (25 mg / 250 mg).
 Patients should be carefully monitored during the dosage adjustment period.
-Involuntary movements, particularly blepharospasm, are a useful early sign of excess dosage in some patients.
+Involuntary movements, particularly blepharospasm, are an early sign of excess dosage in some patients.

 Patients not receiving levodopa.

-For patients initiating Confundus[®] therapy, the starting dose of carbidopa/levodopa should be 12.5 mg / 125 mg once or twice daily.
+For patients initiating Confundus[®] therapy, the starting dose of carbidopa/levodopa should be 12.5 mg / 125 mg ($\frac{1}{2}$ tablet) once or twice daily.

-If necessary, the dose of carbidopa/levodopa can be gradually increased by another 12.5 mg / 125 mg daily or by 25 mg / 250 mg every other day until the optimal therapeutic effect is obtained.
+If necessary, the dose of carbidopa/levodopa can be gradually increased by another 12.5 mg / 125 mg daily (1⁄2 tablet) or by 25 mg / 250 mg (1 tablet) every other day until the optimal therapeutic effect is obtained.

 The therapeutic effect has been observed in one day, and sometimes after one dose.
-Fully effective doses usually are reached within seven days as compared to weeks or months with levodopa alone. are reached within seven days as compared to weeks or months with levodopa alone.
+Fully effective doses usually are reached within seven days as compared to weeks or months with levodopa alone.
 Patients receiving levodopa.